-• Provide opportunities outside of Niger for medical and scientific staff to receive additional training

-• Encourage staff from Niger and surrounding countries to be mentored and to mentor others to sustain a vibrant research culture

-• Provide opportunities to promote visibility and encourage discussion on most pressing issues
+- Provide opportunities outside of Niger for medical and scientific staff to receive additional training - Encourage staff from Niger and surrounding countries to be mentored and to mentor others to sustain a vibrant research culture - Provide opportunities to promote visibility and encourage discussion on most pressing issues

-•Medical and scientific staff training: two Masters degree candidates have received their degrees (Institut Pasteur and Bordeaux University).
-Two more scholarships will be awarded in 2019. • Short courses in clinical trial monitoring, data management and statistics, laboratory techiniques and epidemiology have been achieved.
+- •Medical and scientific staff training: two Masters degree candidates have received their degrees (Institut Pasteur and Bordeaux University).
+Two more scholarships will be awarded in 2019. - Short courses in clinical trial monitoring, data management and statistics, laboratory techniques and epidemiology have been achieved.

-Senior staff provided mentoring to medical and scientifc staff: • Presentations at scientific conferences the longevity of the center and ensuring policy uptake.
+Senior staff provided mentoring to medical and scientifc staff:

+- Presentations at scientific conferences - Visits to research institutions in West Africa - Participation in the West African regional networks the longevity of the center and ensuring policy uptake.
 The Elsevier Foundation supported a "Scientific Day" in Niger in January 2018 where results of research conducted by the Center were presented to national and regional partners.